 Journalism & Storytelling

-We invest in fact-based journalism and storytelling that reflects all Chicagoans and supports communities across the city.
+We invest in fact-based journalism and storytelling that gives voice to all Chicagoans and strengthens communities across the city.

 We focus specifically on news outlets that center underrepresented communities — newsrooms whose coverage enables residents to see themselves, access reliable information, and advocate for meaningful change.
 Our grantmaking is supported by our strategic partnerships with the MacArthur Foundation and Democracy Fund.

-We also contribute to broader efforts in journalism and media philanthropy to rebuild local news, including the groundbreaking Press Forward initiative, which has mobilized significant philanthropic investment in local journalism, nationally and in Chicago.
+We also invest in broader efforts to rebuild local news across Chicago and the country, including Press Forward — a groundbreaking initiative mobilizing significant philanthropic investment in local journalism, nationally and in Chicago.

 On this Page